 'Recent work on the nature and development of delusions' is an interesting insight to the Philosophy of Mental Health module.
 The author, Professor Lisa Bortolotti also teaches on this module.
 Prof. Bortolotti has also delivered a TED talk on deconstructing the stigmas surrounding mental health.

-Hannah’s recommendations for University of Birmingham Modern Languages applicants
+Jack's recommendations for University of Birmingham Philosophy applicants

-Final year Philosophy student Hannah offers some recommendations for prospective students to help them prepare for their studies.
+Philosophy student Jack offers some recommendations for prospective students to help them prepare for their studies.

 Try watching some lectures online